RedLeopard/Store-merch-architecture/security/key-management.md

 # Key Management

-- Encrypt data at rest (provider KMS).
+- Encrypt data at rest with provider KMS.
-- TLS 1.2+ in transit; private networking where possible.
+- Use TLS 1.2+ for in-transit encryption.
-- Mask/avoid PII in events; use attribute-based access controls for sensitive fields.
+- Apply masking for sensitive fields in events.